cjy24/Self_supervised_fair_representation_learning_without_demographics/README.md

 # Usage

 To run the experiments, please change the file directory accordingly.
 The CelebA dataset can be obtained at: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

-# Training
-python train.py
+$ python train.py

 # Testing

-python test.py
+$ python test.py

 # Citation